dfsnow/dotfiles/README.md

 - `ll(onglist)` - Print the entire code for current function or frame
 - `a(rgs)` - Print the arguments of the current function

+## Python Typing

+It seems like `pip install types-setuptools` is required for package type hints

+To create stubs for packages, use `pyright --createstub $PACKAGE`

 ## SSH

 To fix agent forwarding, use `fixssh`